 Many of these measuring containers have to pour spouts to make pouring easier.
 They also feature a measuring guide to let you know how much is within each container.

-The only downside to PP#2 containers is that many of these come from overseas and might stick with metric system measurements including liters, milliliters, instead of quarts and gallons.
+The only downside to PP#2 containers is that many of these come from overseas and might stick with metric system measurements including liters, and milliliters, instead of quarts and gallons.

 Despite this, conversion calculators are readily easy to figure out how much liquid or soap-making material is needed with what you might have in your kitchen already.